isomerpages/nlb-biblioasia/_podcast/Episode 3/Transcript.md

 Why did it take you five years?
 What do you mean it took you five years?

 Dahlia    <br>
-I think the more I researched, the more information...
+I think the more I researched, the more information I had.
 If I had done it earlier, I think I wouldn't have gotten all the information I wanted.
 I'm glad I waited five years.

 Jimmy    <br>
 So, tell me, what do you do at the library?
 You're a librarian, but you're not working at the National Library or the public library.
 So what do you do at the library?